Local pairing of Feynman histories in many-body Floquet models: Large- transfer matrix

 Evaluating the sums on the right-hand side we see that $\braket{s|s'}$ is determined by the number of cycles in the permutation mapping $r \to r+|s-s'|$ mod $t$.
 Denoting this cycle number $N_{t,|s-s'|}$,

-There is clear $s$ dependence in this expression, which translates to an $s$-dependence in $\overline{Z}(s,t)$ (see Eq.~\eqref{eq:Zs}) or equivalently an $s$-dependent domain wall tension, as observed for $q=2$ in Fig.~\ref{fig:effectivetension}.
+There is clear $s$ dependence in this expression, and therefore in the domain wall tension and $\overline{Z}(s,t)$ (defined in Eq.~\eqref{eq:Zs}), as observed for $q=2$ in Fig.~\ref{fig:Ksw}(a).
 This is to be contrasted with the $s$-independent domain wall tension found in the large-$q$ limit in the model of Ref.~\cite{chan2018spectral}.

 There is an interesting difference between the SFF at odd and even times.
 For an even value of $t$, the largest inner product $\braket{0|s}$ for $s \neq 0$ is $\braket{0|t/2} = q^{-t}$.
 On the other hand, for $t$ an odd multiple of $3$, the largest are $\braket{0|t/3} = \braket{0|2t/3} = q^{-4t/3}$.
 The deviations of $\braket{\omega|\omega}$ from unity can be significantly larger for $t$ even than for $t$ odd.
 From Eqs.~\eqref{eq:KpbcLDA} and \eqref{eq:KobcLDA} we see that this implies larger deviations of the SFF from RMT at even times.
 We have observed the same behaviour at small $q$ in Fig.~\ref{fig:sff}.